Tables on monitoring data on aviation safety in Finland | Traficom

 The situation review is based on the development of the absolute and proportioned number of cases.

-GREENQ1/-Q4/2024: 10 runway excursions in general and recreational aviation.
-Number above the longer-term average.
+GREEN2025: 1 runway excursion in general and recreational aviation.
+Number below the longer-term average.

 SPI 2.2: The number of runway incursions (RI-VAP)Commercial air transport: